Fahad Mohamed

-Fahad Fussad Mohamed (born 21 March 2000) is a footballer who last played as a midfielder for AB.
+Fahad Fussad Mohamed (born 21 March 2000) is a footballer who plays as a midfielder for Finnish club SalPa.
 Born in Finland, he is a Somalia international.

 Career

 Mohamed started his career with Finnish side Atlantis FC.
 Before the 2022 season, he signed for AB in the Faroe Islands.

+Personal life

+Born and raised in Finland, Mohamed is of Somali descent.